Your Ocean. Your Philanthropy. Your Legacy.

 Please have your will or codicil drafted by an attorney who is familiar with the estate laws of the state where you live.
 We are not engaged in legal or tax advisory service.
 The purpose of this SAMPLE CODICIL is to provide general gift, estate, and financial planning information.
 Watch for tax revisions.
 State laws govern wills, trusts, and charitable gifts made in a contractual agreement.
 ADVICE FROM LEGAL COUNSEL SHOULD BE SOUGHT WHEN CONSIDERING THESE TYPES OF GIFTS.
 View Sample Codicil

 This information is intended to provide general gift planning information.
 Our organization is not qualified to provide specific legal, tax or investment advice, and this information should not be looked to or relied upon as a source for such advice.
 Consult with your own legal and financial advisors before making any gift.

-For further information or to talk with someone in our Development and Giving office, call 305-852-0030, or email giving@REEF.org.
+For further information or to talk with someone about giving to REEF, please call 305-852-0030 or email giving@REEF.org.

 Matched Gifts: Many corporations offer a matching gift program.
 Click here to find out more.